 Laser Resurfacing Overview

-- Laser resurfacing can help wrinkles, acne scars, age spots, face blemishes, stretch marks, scars, sun damage and hyperpigmentation
+Laser resurfacing is a cosmetic procedure that utilizes an intense light beam to treat your skin.
+It’s commonly used to help treat wrinkles, acne scars, age spots, face blemishes, stretch marks, scars, sun damage and hyper-pigmentation.

-- All lasers fall into two categories: ablative and non-ablative lasers.
+All lasers fall into two categories: ablative and non-ablative.
 Ablative lasers are invasive, like plastic surgery, and remove the top layer of your skin.
-Your skin surface will appear red and weep afterwards as it repairs itself.
+Your skin surface will appear red after as it repairs itself.

 Was this guide helpful?
 Thanks for your feedback